 Unfortunately, this is one of the regulations that is awfully abused yet it’s punishable under the Traffic and Road safety regulations.
 This offense attracts a fee of 300,000/= and 1.2 million ugx or imprisonment of not less than two years or six months.

 This involves driving in a way that puts other road users’ lives in danger and your own at risk.
 It is considered as an abuse of road guidelines.
 This crime leads to a fine of between 1.2 million ugx and 1.8 million ugx or even imprisonment of two to three years.

 It’s also among the grossly abused regulations but fortunately, the campaign nicknamed “kawunyemu” was launched and since 2014, it has been operating.
 If caught driving under the influence of alcohol, the penalty is imprisonment between six months and two years or 300,000ugx and 1.2million ugx.

-many traffic offices categorize this as illegal driving yet you dont qualified, in this case the fine ranges from 600,000ugx to the maximum of 3,000,000ugx or a prison term of between one to five years.
+many traffic offices categorize this as illegal driving yet you don’t qualify, in this case, the fine ranges from 600,000ugx to the maximum of 3,000,000ugx or a prison term of between one to five years.